TOAST-DOCS/Gamebase/en/upgrade-guide.md

 ### iOS

-* Gamebase iOS SDK 2.21.0 에서 bitcode 를 사용할 경우 에러가 발생합니다.
+* Error occurs when using bitcode in Gamebase iOS SDK 2.21.0.
-    * bitcode 사용을 원하시는 경우엔 Gamebase iOS SDK 2.21.1 을 사용하시기 바랍니다.
+    * If you want to use bitcode, use Gamebase iOS SDK 2.21.1 instead.

 ## 2.20.2